deadlydog/deadlydog.github.io/_posts/2013-10-22-powershell-2-0-vs-3-0-syntax-differences-and-more.md

   - syntax
   - Version
 ---
-I’m fortunate enough to work for [a great company](http://www.iqmetrix.com/) that tries to stay ahead of the curve and use newer technologies.&#160; This means that when I’m writing my PowerShell (PS) scripts I typically don’t have to worry about only using PS v2.0 compatible syntax and cmdlets, as all of our PCs have v3.0 (soon to have v4.0).&#160; This is great, until I release these scripts (or snippets from the scripts) for the general public to use; I have to keep in mind that many other people are still stuck running older versions of Windows, or not allowed to upgrade PowerShell.&#160; So to help myself release PS v2.0 compatible scripts to the general public, I’m going to use this as a living document of the differences between PowerShell 2.0 and 3.0 that I encounter (so it will continue to grow over time; read as, bookmark it).&#160; Of course there are other sites that have some of this info, but I’m going to try and compile a list of the ones that are relevant to me, in a nice simple format.
+I’m fortunate enough to work for [a great company](http://www.iqmetrix.com/) that tries to stay ahead of the curve and use newer technologies.
+This means that when I’m writing my PowerShell (PS) scripts I typically don’t have to worry about only using PS v2.0 compatible syntax and cmdlets, as all of our PCs have v3.0 (soon to have v4.0).
+This is great, until I release these scripts (or snippets from the scripts) for the general public to use; I have to keep in mind that many other people are still stuck running older versions of Windows, or not allowed to upgrade PowerShell.
+So to help myself release PS v2.0 compatible scripts to the general public, I’m going to use this as a living document of the differences between PowerShell 2.0 and 3.0 that I encounter (so it will continue to grow over time; read as, bookmark it).
+Of course there are other sites that have some of this info, but I’m going to try and compile a list of the ones that are relevant to me, in a nice simple format.

 Before we get to the differences, here are some things you may want to know relating to PowerShell versions.